Last updated on February 10th, 2025 at 06:11 pm

 The Importance of Flour

-The flour I am using for is 100% organic hard red spring wheat kernels, milled fine on a New American Stone Mill.
-Canadian wheat is quite strong and has the following specs:
+The type of flour you use plays a crucial role in the success of 100 percent whole wheat sourdough.
+I use 100 percent organic hard red spring wheat kernels, milled finely on a New American Stone Mill.
+Canadian wheat is known for its strength, and the specific flour I use has the following specs:

 100% Whole Wheat Levain Sourdough Specs